 Every day pantry items like baking soda and vinegar can be turned into cleaners and, in my opinion, work even better than their store-bought brothers and sisters.
 They are effective, cheap, and easy to make which helps cleaning your home a little less painful a process.

 The beauty of all-purpose cleaners are in the name — they are all-purpose.
-They can be used on many surfaces throughout your home including countertops, floors, appliances, showers, and more, so you’re not buying or grabbing ten different cleaners to do the job one DIY homemade cleaner can.
+If you’re looking to deep clean your home, you can use them on many surfaces — which includes countertops, floors, appliances, showers, and more.
+This way, you’re not buying or grabbing ten different cleaners to do the job one DIY homemade cleaner can.
 This means you save time, money, and if we’re being honest, a little bit of sanity as well.

 Listed below is an easy-to-follow formula but before we get started, an important safety tip.
 When making any at-home cleaner, there are a few things you should know.
 Never combine ammonia-based cleaners (like window and glass cleaners, oven cleaners, floor waxes, and toilet bowl cleaners) with any products containing bleach.
 Always read the product labels before you mix any ingredients together.
 Also, always label homemade cleaners before you put them away listing the contents used.
 In case a child or animal accidentally gets into it, you’ll want to know what’s inside when calling poison control.